jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - **Administrative law**: used by government agencies to effectively carry out their day-to-day business
   - **Compliance**: Organizations may find themselves subject to a wide variety of laws, and regulations imposed by regulatory agencies or contractual obligation
     - **Payment Card Industry Data Security Standard (PCI DSS)** - governs the security of credit card information and is enforced through the terms of a merchant agreement between a business that accepts CC payments, and the bank that processes the business' transactions
-    - **Sarbanes-Oxley (SOX)**: governs publicly traded corps; financial systems may be audited to ensure security controls are sufficient to ensure compliance with SOX
+    - **Sarbanes-Oxley (SOX)**: governs publicly traded corps; financial systems may be audited to ensure security controls are sufficient to ensure compliance with SOX; requires top management to individually certify the accuracy of financial info
       - violations include criminal penalties
     - **Gramm-Leach-Bliley Act (GLBA)** - affects banks, insurance companies, and credit providers; included a number of limitations on the types of information that could be exchanged even among subsidiaries of the same corp, and required financial institutions to provide written privacy policies to all their customers
     - **Health Insurance Portability and Accountability Act (HIPAA)** - privacy and security regulations requiring strict security measures for hospitals, physicians, insurance companies, and other organizations that process or store private medical information about individuals; also clearly defines the rights of individuals who are the subject of medical records and requires organizations that maintain such records to disclose these rights in writing